Qovery/documentation/website/guides/tutorial/how-to-use-cloudfront-with-react-frontend-application-on-qovery.md

 ---
 last_modified_on: "2021-12-17"
 $schema: "/.meta/.schemas/guides.json"
-title: How to use AWS CloudFront with React frontend applicatin on Qovery
+title: How to use CloudFront with a React frontend application on Qovery
 description: Setting up AWS CloudFront for frontend apps on Qovery
 author_github: https://github.com/pjeziorowski
 tags: ["type: tutorial", "cloud_provider: aws"]